 - Use Social Media to feature fans, run contests, and syndicate your blog articles.

 - Find broken or unlinked links.
 Reach out to those sites and request a new, healthy link.

 - Use LinkedIn’s inbox and Inmail feature to reach out to connections.
 Ask them to comment on your articles on the website or to leave a public inquiry or questions.
 Remember to get back to them.

-I often encounter individuals who claim that they’ve lost substantial amounts of weight through a magical weight loss pill, by eating unhealthy, and avoiding all exercise.
+I often encounter individuals who claim that they’ve lost substantial amounts of weight through a magical weight loss pill, meditating with crystals and stones, by eating unhealthy, and avoiding all exercise.
 I’m sure you’ve heard it as well.

 Now, this is either a lie or an extremely unhealthy way to approach weight loss.

 Unfortunately for those who dislike exercise, the saying “no pain, no gain” is true.

 Becoming fit takes time (several months, even years).
 It’s a process that encompasses eating healthy, exercising regularly, and controlling stress.

 The same process can be said for SEO.
 A client that signs up for an SEO strategy and expects to get substantial results within a week is actually taking an “unhealthy” approach.

 Setting up an SEO strategy for success means devoting your time, day in and day out, to coming up with different strategies.
 It’s about seeing gradual results as you go instead of a big jump from the start.